Leader: Mark Hougardy

 Few symbols represent the spirit of the American West like wild Bison grazing on the expansive and open prairie.

 There is something about this setting that makes the heart pump a little faster and one’s breathing to quicken.
-Such a setting whispers about time when our ancestors lived on or traveled across this expansive landscape.
+Such a setting whispers about the time when our ancestors lived here, or even migrated across this expansive landscape.
 It quietly reminds us, in today’s busy world, not to forget their stories about independence, rugged individualism and family.
-This uniquely American setting is often seen two-dimensionally in movies and TV shows, but a three-dimensional landscape can be explored and experienced at The Nature Conservancy’s Tallgrass Prairie Preserve in Osage County of north-eastern Oklahoma.
+This uniquely American setting is often seen two-dimensionally in movies and TV shows, but a three-dimensional landscape can be explored and experienced at The Nature Conservancy’s Tallgrass Prairie Preserve in Osage County of northeastern Oklahoma.